-1: Comprises of completions since 1/4/06 and sites with planning permission or under construction as at 31/03/11 net of any losses
+1: Comprises of completions between 1/4/06 and 31/3/13

-2: Net requirement to be found from allocations and small sites between 1/04/11 and 2026
+2: Sites with planning permission or under construction as at 31/03/13 net of any losses

-8.1.21 The allocations in the Site Allocations DPD will be the key to the delivery of the housing requirement but in order to provide flexibility for slippage in allocated sites and shortfalls in provision from allocations, the policy allows for between 25% and 30% of new housing development to also come forward from unidentified (windfall) sites.
-This accords with the guidance in PPS3 and advice from GOWM that the net requirement must be identified as allocations, but that an allowance can be made for additional windfall developments to ensure that the annual development rates are being met should allocated sites not come forward as anticipated.
-The Council will monitor the total provision to ensure that annual development rates are not excessively exceeded.
+2: Net requirement to be found from SHLAA sites and allocations between 1/04/13 and 31/3/26

-8.1.22 This level of windfall development reflects historic levels of development on such sites and expected future trends as evidenced in the SHLAA and is considered important to the delivery of a range and variety of housing sites across the District.
+8.1.24 The allocations in the Site Allocations DPD will be the key to the delivery of the housing requirement but in order to provide flexibility for slippage in allocated sites and shortfalls in provision from allocations, the policy allows for between 25% and 30% of new housing development to also come forward from unidentified (windfall) sites.
+This accords with the guidance in paragraph 48 of the NPPF that an allowance can be made for additional windfall developments where there is compelling evidence that such sites have consistently become available and will continue to provide a reliable source of supply.
+This level of windfall development reflects historic levels of development on such sites and expected future trends as evidenced in the SHLAA and is considered important to the delivery of a range and variety of housing sites across the District.
 The means by which the windfall allowance will be monitored will be set out in the Housing Delivery SPD.

-8.1.23 Measures to manage the rate of development will be established within the Housing Delivery SPD and the rate of development will be continually assessed and monitored to advise on the need to take appropriate action to adjust the delivery of housing.
+8.1.25 Measures to manage the rate of development will be established within the Housing Delivery SPD and the rate of development will be continually assessed and monitored to advise on the need to take appropriate action to adjust the delivery of housing.
 This may involve bringing forward sites through the granting of permission for further unidentified sites or it may require holding back development through the refusal of permission on unidentified sites.
 It may also involve addressing the phasing of allocations.